 I saw a comment today that irks me.
 Someone posted “Suicide doesn’t take away the pain, it gives it to someone else.”
 Which, frankly, I do not like as it is because it makes the person who is suicidal feel blame and guilt for a problem that is difficult and complex.
 When in fact, when they are suicidal they often feel everyone would be better off without them and would get through the grieving process in time… whereas their pain is endless.

 But that is not my problem because it is a true statement even if I do not like it.
 It is true it takes away pain from one, and gives it to many others.
 It is a painful and true fact.

-What bothered me was a remark that stated ‘long-term solution to short-term problems’.
+What bothered me was a remark that stated suicide was a ‘long-term solution to short-term problems’.

 For two reasons:

 a) they do not comprehend the depth of despair a person is in.
 The problems seem endless.
 They seem insurmountable.
 Like the suffering will last forever.
 And there is no hope.
 No point in existing.
 You can’t tell them otherwise because their reasoning is twisted by the depression itself.
 I’ve done it before… just every thought can be turned negative.
 Everything lost to darkness.
 Or numbness.
 Nothing is enjoyable.
 And you want to say ‘Hey no biggie… this is only a situational issue that you’ll totally get over.’?
 Well, unless they only have situational melancholy… no, they won’t because depression is not situational.
 They will find bad, horrible things about their existence even if nothing of import is happening in their lives for you to say ‘you’ll get over that’.
 Unless you think the depression is a short-term problem?
 In which case, sometimes it is years… sometimes it is decades… sometimes it is a life long disease.
 Sometimes it goes and then comes back again.